tvrlexe/Machine-Learning-00/VoyageAI/README.md

 Gets country-regions trend scores for 11 activity types using SerpAPI(Google Trend)

-Processes everything into a clean dataset (scoring_dataset.csv)
+Processes everything into a clean dataset (regional_travel_dataset.csv)

 ⚙️ How It Works